TritonDataCenter/sdc-docker/docs/api/features/networks.md

 To isolate the traffic between different applications or groups of applications, users may use the CloudAPI to create additional networks on their fabrics.
 Any of these user-defined networks can be designated as the 'default' network to be used for provisioning Docker containers.
+When you change the 'default' network, it affects only the newly provisioned containers.

 All docker containers owned by a user have firewalls enabled by default, and their default policy is to block all incoming traffic and allow all outbound